 Yes.
-When a student is placed in a private school or agency setting by the LEA through a contractual agreement as the appropriate placement for provision of special education and related services, that student retains all the rights of a child with a disability who is served by a public agency (34 CFR §300.401(c) Responsibility of state educational agencies).
+When a student is placed in a private school or agency setting by the LEA through a contractual agreement as the appropriate placement for provision of special education and related services, that student retains all the rights of a child with a disability who is served by a public agency [34 CFR §300.146(c) Responsibility of State Educational Agency (SEA)].
 If the IEP team determines that ESY services are appropriate, services must be provided.

-3. Must a LEA provide ESY services to parentally placed private school students?
+3. Must an LEA provide ESY services to parentally placed private school students?